vshn/k8ify/docs/conversion.md

 #### Ingress

 In order to make a service available to the outside world, we need to support Ingresses.
-However compose files have no notion of "available to the outside world", hence there is no direct way of generating an Ingress from the data in a compose file.
-Hence setting up Ingresses is implemented via compose service labels (see [Labels](../README.md#labels)).
+However, compose files have no notion of "available to the outside world", hence there is no direct way of generating an Ingress from the data in a compose file.
+Hence, setting up Ingresses is implemented via compose service labels (see [Labels](../README.md#labels)).

 #### Environment variables and Secrets

 Compose supports secrets and environment variables.
-However the "secret" support is limited to file-based secrets, which are inherently incompatible with the Twelve-Factor Application principles, thus we don't want to use these.
+However, the "secret" support is limited to file-based secrets, which are inherently incompatible with the Twelve-Factor Application principles, thus we don't want to use these.

-Instead we only use the "environment" functionality of compose.
+Instead, we only use the "environment" functionality of compose.
 However, environment variables can contain sensitive information, and we don't know which ones do and which ones don't.
-Thus the conversion does not store any environment variables in the deployment, but puts a secretRef in there and then writes all environment variables to one secret per compose service.
+Thus, the conversion does not store any environment variables in the deployment, but puts a secretRef in there and then writes all environment variables to one secret per compose service.

+#### Volumes

+Only volumes defined in the `volumes` topl level section of the Compose files are taken into consideration.
+Local bind mounts or `tmpfs` mounts are ignored.

+By default Volumes will be assigned the `ReadWriteOnce` access mode to prevent multiple instances of an application writing to the same storage location.

+This chan be changed to `ReadWriteMany` by adding the label `k8ify.shared: true` to the volume.

 #### Deployments vs. StatefulSets

-By default a compose service will be translated into a `Deployment`.
+By default, a compose service will be translated into a `Deployment`.

-If the compose service has volumes defined, a `StatefulSet` is used instead.
+If the compose service has non-shared (`ReadWriteOnce`) volumes mounted, a `StatefulSet` is used instead.
 This results in every replica getting its own `ReadWriteOnce` PersistentVolume.

-This behaviour can be changed by setting the `k8ify.share-storage: true` label on the compose service.
-If the label is set to a truthy value, a Deployment will be used, and a `ReadWriteMany` PersistentVolumeClaim is created for each volume.
+If a compose service only uses shared (`ReadWriteMany`) volumes, it will still be translated into a `Deployment`.

 #### Labels